ElvishJerricco/fraxl/README.md

 The data source layer can be easily modified.
 Caching is a substitution of this layer that replaces the data source with one that caches the results of the original.
-It does this with a dependent map.
+It does this with a dependent map, whose keys are requests, and whose values are `MVars` of the results.
+If an uncached request is requested, an empty `MVar` is inserted into the cache map, the original `fetch` is called, and the result is stored in the `MVar`.
+If a cached request is requested, the wait-action returned will simply be `readMVar`.

 ---